codevalley/friday-api/docs/guides/api-documentation.md

 - **Authorization**: All protected endpoints require an `Authorization: Bearer <token>` header.
 - **Pagination**: Many listing endpoints (activities, moments, notes, tasks) accept `page` and `size` query parameters.
 - **Ownership**: Each entity (activity, moment, note, task) is tied to a single user.
-Attempting to access or modify another user's entity will result in a `404 Not Found` or `
+Attempting to access or modify another user's entity will result in a `404 Not Found` or `403 Forbidden` error.